 conducts two sessions each year at the Office of Higher Education in Hartford:

-ARC I - a full-time 10-week summer program from June to August; the application period
+- a full-time 10-week summer program from June to mid-August; applications for

 session offers subject-based methods classes, and training in areas

 such as Common Core State Standards, classroom management, differentiated

 instruction, lesson and unit planning, assessment of student learning, special

 education and Section 504, English Language learners, and integrating technology

 in the classroom.
 ARC students observe classrooms and work with

 team-trained cooperating teachers and ARC evaluators during their clinical

 on student demand and shortage areas, both ARC sessions generally prepare